 A remixed version was released in France during 1995 entitled "Boys '95".
 In 2003, "Boys Boys Boys (The Dance Remixes) was released.
 Neither charted anywhere.

-Okay, so here are the lyrics.
+Okay, so here are the lyrics for Boys (Summertime Love).
 Just don't expect to find anything deep and meaningful.
 The word "boys" is repeated no fewer than 67 times, leaving you in no doubt as to what the song is about!